Stabilization and helicity control of hybrid magnetic skyrmion: Micromagnetic analysis of hybrid skyrmion

 Fig.~\ref{FigDint}(b) illustrates the linear and quadratic dependence of the diameters in Eq.~\ref{EqDiaDb0} for N\'eel and hybrid skyrmions, respectively.
-This agreement indicates that the uniform $\varphi$ approximation is approximately true.
+Fig.~\ref{FigDint}(a), we can arrive at the value of $D_0=0.511$ mJ/m$^2$.
+This agreement indicates that the uniform approximation of $\varphi$ is approximately true.
 Both simulations ($D_i+$ to $D_i-$ and $D_i-$ to $D_i+$) show a similar transition of N\'eel - hybrid - Bloch - hybrid - N\'eel skyrmion.
 Here, we found that in Co-based magnetic materials, a hybrid skyrmion appears within $0 < |D_i| < 0.4$ mJ/m$^2$.
-Helicity can be controlled only by adjusting the value of $D_i$.
+The helicity can be controlled only by adjusting the value of $D_i$.
 For example, $D_i=-0.35$ stabilizes a hybrid skyrmion with helicity $\varphi=\pi/4$.

 The plot of the total energy ($E_\mathrm{tot}$, Fig.~\ref{FigDint}(c)) and the exchange interaction energy ($E_\mathrm{ex}$, Fig.~\ref{FigDint}(d)) shows a symmetric pattern between the positive and negative $D_i$ constant.
 The trend appears as the inversion of the diameter change.
-As $D_i$ decreases, the total and the exchange energy become more positive with decreasing diameter.
-When $D_i$ approaches zero, the diameter alteration is much smaller and so does the energy.
-After crossing $D_i = 0$, the situation is the same, but inverted.
-Here, the energy plots from $D_i+$ to $D_i-$ and from $D_i-$ to $D_i+$ perfectly coincide, indicating that the DM interaction is the main contributor to energy.
-The energy plot also shows three distinctive regions denoted by regions I to III.
-These regions are more evident in the exchange energy graph (Fig.~\ref{FigDint}(d)).
+The exchange energy plot (Fig.~\ref{FigDint}(d)) also shows three distinctive regions denoted by regions I to III.
 These regions are $|D_i| \geq 0.4$ mJ/m$^2$, $0 < |D_i| < 0.4$ mJ/m$^2$, and a very narrow area around $|D_i| = 0$ mJ/m$^2$.
-If we correlate this with helicity, we can correspond region I to III with the skyrmion state of N\'eel, hybrid, and Bloch, respectively.
+By correlating this with helicity, we can correspond region I to III with the skyrmion state of N\'eel, hybrid, and Bloch, respectively.
 Fig.~\ref{FigSkyrm} shows a stable state of N\'eel, hybrid, and Bloch skyrmion at $D_i= -0.5$, $-0.35$, and $0$ mJ/m$^2$, respectively.
 It also illustrates that $\varphi$ varies largely only near the center of the skyrmion and is relatively stable at distant locations.